Student Health Center

 9:30 am – 4 pm

-The Student Health Center, also referred to as the “Infirmary,” is located in Marsilius Hall on 63 Crescent Ave, upstairs from Green Mountain Family Practice (GMFP).
+The Student Health Center, also referred to as the “Infirmary,” is located on the second floor of Marsilius Hall on 63 Crescent Ave.
 Both the infirmary and GMFP are operated by Central Vermont Medical Center.
-Students have 24/7 access to a health care provider, including three board-certified family physicians, a physician assistant with years of military experience and highly competent registered nurses and support staff.
+Students have 24/7 access to a health care provider, including two board-certified family physicians, a physician assistant with years of military experience and highly competent registered nurses and support staff.

 Norwich Student Health provides comprehensive medical services to students similar to what they would receive at their primary care office, including X-ray, labs and orthopedic care.
 Additionally, there are several overnight beds for students that are deemed too ill to remain in the barracks or dormitory.